msu-cerl/msu-cerl.github.io/people.md

 #### Cassie Lem (she/her)
 {% include figure.html image="/assets/img/Cassie-headshot.jpg" position="left" width="120px" %}
 Cassie is a PhD student in CMSE.
-She earned her bachelor’s degree in applied mathematics from UC Santa Barbara in 2021.
-Cassie is currently interested in studying how different group work dynamics in CMSE 201 affect student self-efficacy.
-Cassie is also a graduate assistant on the technical team of [Humanities Commons](https://hcommons.org/).
-Additionally, she has been a TA for CMSE 201 and CMSE 382.
+She earned a B.S. in applied math from UC Santa Barbara in 2021.
+Cassie is currently exploring different methods of working with education data.
+In particular, she has been working on analyzing STEM education literature using Natural Language Processing techniques.
+She is also a graduate assistant with [Knowledge Commons](https://hcommons.org/) at MSU, and helps to support their open scholarship platform in this role.
 In her free time, Cassie enjoys reading, swing dancing, playing board/card games, and spending time with friends and family.

 #### Paige Tourangeau (she/her)
 Paige is an undergraduate student studying statistics at Michigan State University.
 Her research interests surround studying various aspects of student experience and perception of their success in the classroom.
 In her free time, she enjoys doing yoga, trying new foods, and watching reality TV.